Black & White Irian Jaya/West Papua New Guinea photos are here: B&W West Papua New Guinea

 Biak/Yapen/Aibai Islands Photo Gallery

 Gupy, my Lani porter, although not understanding a word of my song, laughed as the two of us walked alone on the mountain trail in West Papua, New Guinea.
-His amusement was because I was singing a mean a cappela Cocaine Blues.
+His amusement was because I was singing a mean a cappella Cocaine Blues.
 Not just mean, it was subterranean mean, you know, below average. :-) He had been singing for quite awhile and so when he got tired and stopped singing I decided to return the favor.
 Although I cannot prove it, I am very confident that no other person in the history of the world had walked that trail singing Cocaine Blues and, I dare say, no one has since.
 I have made my mark, albeit a rather obscure one!
 That is just one of the wonderful, amusing memories I have of this fantastic adventure!

 On October 4, 1995 I started the long journey and flew from San Francisco to Los Angeles to Honolulu to Jakarta, Indonesia.
 There I had a 12 hour layover until I could catch my flight to Sentani on the north coast of Irian Jaya.
-The flight to Sentani took all night and included stops in Denpasar, Bali, and Biak.
+The flight to Sentani took all night and included stops in Denpasar, Bali and Biak.
 The total time to get to Sentani from home was 49 long hours.

-Irian Jaya or West Papua New Guinea is the west half of the island of New Guinea and just 3 degrees south of the equator.
+Irian Jaya or West Papua is the west half of the island of New Guinea and just 3 degrees south of the equator.
 New Guinea is the second largest island in the world and it is one of the most remote and primitive places left on Earth.
-The people of the interior have only moved out of the Stone Age in the last 30-40 years.
+The people of the interior have only moved out of the Stone Age in the last 30-40 years (as of my 1995 trip).
 Up until the 1950s stone tools were the norm.
 It wasn't until steel was introduced to them by outsiders that steel axe heads, knife blades, etc. became common.
 Before that stone axe heads and bone knives were all they had.
 In the south, headhunting and cannibalism were also common up until a generation or two ago.
 Some parts of Irian Jaya are still not truly explored and maps often have blank spots where there is not enough information available to fill in the details.
 The island of New Guinea is home to about 800, or 1/4, of the world's known languages.
 The rugged terrain meant that people in one area had little contact with people in another area even if the distance was not great.

 The chance to be able to visit people and cultures that have changed little in hundreds or even thousands of years was very compelling for me because it is the people that interest me the most.
 My trips to Africa were wonderful, but this trip allowed me to see and experience an old way of living, that has been less affected by influence from the outside world, much more intimately.
 I will never forget it.